radams15/CircuitTesterDocs/Implementation/docs/stage1.md

-Eigen matrix A in the MNACircuit::solve method normally created a matrix of zeroes, but when doing a test, the values of the solve function were completely wrong, often returning just zeroes.
+Eigen matrix A in the MNACircuit::solve method normally created a matrix of zeroes, but when doing a test, the values of the solve function were completely wrong, often returning garbage data, but only during tests.
+When running normally the data was completely fine.
+This led me to believe that the test suite was corrupting memory for my program.

 I managed to find out that the following code was initialising the matrices with random data: